KevinTheMix/CheatSheets/# IT/Ruby.md

-instance.class              # The class of the instance instance.methods            # The methods of the instance instance.instance_variables # Instance instance variables (Members specific to one instance e.g. initialized in .initialize()) instance.kind_of?(Class)    # See .is_a?
-instance.is_a?(Class)       # true if instance is a Class or inherits from it instance.instance_of?(Class)# true if instance is a Class (only direct Class, false if ancestor)
+instance.class              # The class of the instance instance.methods            # The methods of the instance instance.instance_variables # Instance instance variables (Members specific to one instance eg initialized in .initialize()) instance.kind_of?(Class)    # See .is_a? instance.is_a?(Class)       # true if instance is a Class or inherits from it instance.instance_of?(Class)# true if instance is a Class (only direct Class, false if ancestor)